sensebox/books-v2/en/ttn_integration.md

 # Upload via LoRaWAN {#head}

-It is possible to send sensor data via LoRaWAN™ through the [TheThingsNetwork](https://thethingsnetwork.org) (TTN) onto the openSenseMap.
+It is possible to upload sensor data via LoRaWAN™ through the [TheThingsNetwork](https://thethingsnetwork.org) (TTN) onto the openSenseMap.
 LoRa is an increasingly widespread radio standard, which is similar to the WiFi digital data transmission allowed in an IP network, but offers significant